Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## Average Article Length

-The following chart shows how the average article length varies by category, one might see that the ploitics articles are very lengthy (especially the middle east ones), compared to tech-related articles.
+The following chart shows how the average article length varies by category, one might see that the politics articles are very lengthy (especially the middle east ones), compared to tech-related articles.

 {% include text-classification-post-charts/average-article-length-bar-chart.html %}